 The National Dropout Prevention Center offers a variety of cost-effective project components and supports that can be written into grants to strengthen your proposal, increase the likelihood of project success, and achieve long-term sustainability beyond grant funding.
-Review our list of grant project components or contact the National Dropout Prevention Center for assistance.
+Review our list of grant project components or contact the National Dropout Prevention Center (email: firstname.lastname@example.org; phone: 864-642-6372) for assistance.

 An excellent source for funding information is the Foundation Center.
 Listings of foundations and guidelines for writing grants are available.
 Sample proposals and common grant applications are also provided.
-The Foundation Center provides a variety of other resources and materials, including prospect worksheets that can help you focus on funders whose priorities match those of your project.
+The Foundation Center provides a variety of other resources and materials, such as their downloadable prospect worksheets found under the “improve your skills>grantspace>tools” dropdown.

 Many businesses donate money to the communities in which they are located.
 You will usually find giving guidelines on corporate Web sites under headings such as “community” or “corporate citizenship.”

 As a starting point for your search, we have provided an alphabetical listing of some corporations and foundations that provide funding to youth- and education-related programs.
 Many of these have specific time periods in which proposals are accepted, but some accept proposals year round.

 Annie E. Casey Foundation – Funding for foster care, mental health for urban children, juvenile detention alternatives, etc.